 Researchers now have access to full count individual-level microdata from the U.S. Census spanning 1850 to 2010.
 Never before have social scientists had access to population data of this size and scope.
 These data present extraordinary opportunities but also some challenges.
-Our goals for this event are to:
+The 2021 Data-Intensive Research Conference goals were to:

 highlight research that leverages expansive data resources,